lignumsystem/LignumForest/HDF5FILES.md

 # HDF5 files
-After simulation one HDF5 file is created for simulation results and one HDF5 file for trees as XML strings.
-An HDF5 file is a self-documenting tree-like hierarchical collection of datasets and groups of datasets.

-The HDF5 files are meant to be analysed with R, Python or some other high level language or tool.
-R and Python have packages *rhdf5* and *h5py* respectively implementing HDF5 API to read, write and examine HDF5 files.
+Each simulation run creates three HDF5 files — one for the primary results, a second for tree structures stored as XML strings and the third for the voxel space data.

-## Simulation data
+## File names
-The HDF5 file for the simulation data contains the simulation configuration including the program command line, data collected from individual trees each simulation year as well as aggregate stand level data.
-In short, simulation data collected and all data needed to repeat the simulation is compiled into a single HDF5 file.
+File names are based on the primary HDF5 result file, with *TreesXML* or *VoxelSpaces* append for tree and voxel space data.

+## Primary simulation results
+To ensure reproducibility, all primary simulation data — ranging from the initial configuration and command line to annual tree and stand-level outputs — is compiled into one HDF5 file.
-The 2D and 3D datasets have also attribute names for data columns for the self-documentation.
+Furthermore, the 2D and 3D datasets are self-documenting through the use of descriptive attribute names

 ### Command line
 - <I>/CommandLine</I>: Command line string used.